vaxxon/discogs-track-analysis/README.md

 # discogs-track-analysis
-A project focusing on how track lengths have evolved over time
+A project focusing on how track lengths have evolved over time.

+See discogs_final.ipynb for fully commented code file.